top of page

 Having more defensiveness is not a definite sign to not move forward.
 But it might be an indication that there is more vagal brake strengthening to be done.

-Of course, you know by now that I created Building Safety Anchors for you to be able to do just that.
 I want you to be able to strengthen those safety pathways and experience more distress tolerance.
 I want you to go from defense to safety.
 From empty to fulfilled.
 From anxious to calm.
 And I want you to have this major piece in place before you go to the next step of directly working on your traumatized state.
+Building Safety Anchors teaches you how to do just that.

 Desperation brings us to scary places